chrisnmorrison/openmastery/learn/java/fundamentals/data-types.md

 Arrays, in their simplest form, can be viewed as a group of items from a specific data type, grouped together.
 They are the simplest data structure.

 Note how they are declared, and that you need to write [] when declaring arrays.
-Additionally, there are two ways of creating arrays.
+There are two ways of creating arrays.

 First, by declaring (creating the variable) and initializing (setting values) all at the same time